Chapter 2 Introduction to Git

 Navigate to the correct working directory using the “cd” command followed by the location

-Use the command “git clone” followed by the repository url to clone the repository.
+Use the command “git clone” followed by the repository URL to clone the repository.
 Again, you may need to enter your authentication details at this point.

 Navigate into the new git repository that’s been set up using the cd command followed by the name of the repository